mtopircean/mixing-potions-frontend/README.md

 10. WAVE Web Accessibility Evaluation Tools: for accessibility evaluation.
 11. CSS Validation Service: for CSS code evaluation and troubleshooting.
 12. W3C Markup Validation Service: for HTML code evaluation and troubleshooting.
-14. Colors: to create palette of colours in README.
+14. Colours: to create palette of colours in README.
 15. Amiresponsive: to create a snapshot of the page responsiveness on different screen variations

 # Testing and Validation